 The course catalog lists the prerequisites as: Economics 400 and 410.
 Ideas you brushed with in microeconomics (Econ 101, 410) will be extensively revisited.
-Some parts of the class will require familiarity with basic set theory, calculus, probability theory and some amount of symbol manipulation.
+Some parts of the class will require familiarity with basic set theory, calculous, linear algebra, probability theory and some amount of symbol manipulation.
 It is helpful to have some game theory background but not necessary.